kjell-fjeldsaunet/google-homepage/README.md

 # google-homepage
-Google clone built as part og The Odin Project
+Google clone built as part of The Odin Project